Powered by Coverage.com (NPN: 19966249)

 Usage-based insurance

 If you go with a usage-based insurance company, your monthly premium is heavily based on the distance you drive, rather than a fixed annual or semi-annual rate.
 This is also called pay-per-mile insurance, and it can be a cheaper option for infrequent drivers.
-Because there is no fixed premium, some usage-based insurance companies, like Root and MetroMile, will not check your credit score.
-More traditional insurance companies may still consider credit, but low usage of your vehicle could outweigh any potential impacts of low credit.
+Because there is no fixed premium, some usage-based insurance companies, like Root and MetroMile, are less likely to consider your credit history.
+Traditional insurance companies are still generally going to consider credit, but low usage of your vehicle could outweigh any potential impacts of low credit.

 Here are some of usage-based insurance options you may consider: